Code of Justinian: Rediscovery

-In the West, Justinian's Codex was largely lost, or in many places never present, due to the limited western extent of the Byzantine territories.
+In the West, Justinian's Codex was largely lost, or in many places never present, due to the limited western extent of the Roman territories.
 The Latin version known today was painstakingly restored over many centuries.
 The only known manuscript that once contained the entire Latin Codex is a Veronese palimpsest of the 6th or 7th century; it is now only fragments.
-Within its home in the Byzantine Empire, the code was translated into Greek, which had become the governing language, and adapted, in the 9th century as the Basilika.
+Within its home in the Roman Empire, the code was translated into Greek, which had become the governing language, and adapted, in the 9th century as the Basilika.
 It appears as if the Latin Code was shortened in the Middle Ages into an "Epitome Codex", with inscriptions being dropped and numerous other changes made.
 Some time in the 8th or 9th century, the last three books of the Code were separated from the others, and many other laws in the first nine books, including all of those written in Greek, were dropped.
 Substantially complete versions of Justinian's Codex were restored around the end of the 12th century, and the humanists of the 16th century added the laws originally promulgated in Greek.
 Paul Krüger created the modern, standard version of the Codex in 1877.